Johnny Belinda (1948 film): Plot

-Belinda and her aunt Aggie try to operate the farm but they are struggling to pay the bills and keep the farm running.
+Belinda and her aunt Aggie try to operate the farm but struggle to pay the bills.
 Farmers boycott their flour mill.
-The town, at the urging of Locky, has a meeting and declares Belinda unfit to care for the child and award him to Locky and Stella.
+The town, at the urging of Locky, declares Belinda unfit to care for the child and awards him to Locky and Stella.
 They come to take Johnny.
-Belinda first makes Stella realize that she is a smart and competent mother.
-She also makes it clear that she will never give up her baby.
-Stella retreats and tells Locky that the mother should keep Johnny.
-Locky demands the baby, telling his wife that it is his son.
-When he goes to retrieve the boy, he pushes Belinda aside.
-Before Locky can unlock the upstairs door, Belinda kills him with a shotgun.
-Belinda is arrested and goes on trial for murder.
+Belinda makes Stella realize that she is a smart and competent mother who will never give up her baby.
+Stella tells Locky that the mother should keep Johnny, but he demands the baby, telling his wife that it is his son.
+When he goes to retrieve the boy, Belinda kills him with a shotgun.
+She is arrested and goes on trial for murder.
 At the trial, Dr. Richardson testifies that she was protecting her property and family.
-The court dismisses this as the doctor's love for her, and is ready to sentence Belinda to execution, but finally Stella blurts out that her husband Locky had confessed the truth about the rape to her on the day he was killed.
-Belinda is set free, and she, Johnny, Dr. Richardson and Aggie leave together.
+The court dismisses this as the doctor's love for her and is ready to sentence Belinda to execution, but Stella blurts out that Locky had confessed the truth about the rape to her on the day he was killed.
+Belinda is set free, and she, Johnny, Dr. Richardson, and Aggie leave together.